eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

 ## Setup Colima

+*Please uninstall or at least quit Docker Desktop if you already used it, before starting the setup.*

 For Colima to work properly you need Colima itself and a container client e.g. the Docker client, which is still free to use:

 ```bash